-This is a method of repurchasing outstanding debt securities through an auction-style tender.
-The amount and security to be repurchased are announced by the AOFM.
-Registered participants make offers to the AOFM that are accepted descending from the highest interest rate (and lowest price) until the buyback amount has been filled.
+The AOFM repurchases outstanding AGS through competitive tenders.
+The amount and maturity of securities to be repurchased are announced by the AOFM ahead of time.
+Registered Bidders can make offers to the AOFM that are accepted in descending order starting from the highest interest rate (lowest price) until the buyback amount has been filled.